 - 2.1.
 To promote and prioritise the safety and welfare needs of pupils. - 2.2.
-To protect pupils from maltreatment and prevent the impairment of their health and development. - 2.3.
-To ensure that pupils grow up in circumstances consistent with the provision of safe and effective care, enabling them to have the best outcomes in life. - 2.4.
-To support pupils' social and emotional development in ways that will foster high self-esteem, security, confidence, resilience and independence. - 2.5.
-To provide an environment in which pupils feel safe, secure, valued, respected, listened to, and confident to approach trusted adults if they are in difficulties.

-- 2.6.
-To raise the awareness of all teaching and non-teaching staff, governors and volunteers of their responsibilities to safeguard children. - 2.7.
+To provide help and support to meet the needs of pupils as soon as problems emerge. - 2.3.
+To protect pupils from maltreatment, whether that is within or outside the home, including online, and prevent the impairment of their mental and physical health and development. - 2.4.
+To prevent the impairment of children's mental and physical health or development - 2.5.
+Making sure that pupils grow up in circumstances consistent with the provision of safe and effective care. - 2.6.
+Take action to enable all children to have the best outcomes. - 2.7.
+To support pupils' social and emotional development in ways that will foster high self-esteem, security, confidence, resilience and independence. - 2.8.
+To provide an environment in which pupils feel safe, secure, valued, respected, listened to, and confident to approach trusted adults if they are in difficulties. - 2.9.
+To raise the awareness of all teaching and non-teaching staff, governors and volunteers of their responsibilities to safeguard children. - 2.10.
 To ensure that all members of the school community exercise professional curiosity and respond to cases of suspected abuse or neglect consistently, sensitively, professionally and in ways which best support the needs of the child.